Jumpaku/cyamli/cyamli-docs.md

 ### Options

 * `-help[=<boolean>]`, `-h[=<boolean>]`  (default=`false`):
-  shows description of golang subcommand
+  shows description of golang subcommand.

 * `-out-path=<string>`  (default=`""`):
   if specified then creates a file at the path and writes generated code, otherwise outputs to stdout.